- Search The Registry

 - About Us

 - Creating Support

 - My Account

 *Cory Booker was born on this date in 1969.
-He is a Black politician.
+He is a Black lawyer and politician.

 Booker graduated from Northern Valley Regional High School at Old Tappan and was named to the 1986 USA Today All-USA high school football team.
 He earned an undergraduate degree (1991) and a graduate degree (1992) from Stanford (where he played varsity football), then studied in England on a Rhodes Scholarship, getting another graduate degree in American history in 1994.

-A graduate of the Yale College of Law (1997), Booker started his legal career in the world of non-profits, but was soon elected to the Newark City Council and started his political career in 1998.
-After only four years on the city council, Booker ran for mayor in 2002, but lost.
-He ran again in 2006, having earned a reputation as a champion for the underprivileged as well as a champion at fundraising, and won.
-As Mayor of Newark, Booker gained national attention, thanks in part to his connections to high-powered celebrities such as Oprah Winfrey and Mark Zuckerberg, and because of newsworthy street heroics, such as saving a neighbor from a burning house, saving a dog from the freezing cold and shoveling snow from a constituent's driveway.
+A graduate of the Yale College of Law (1997), Booker started his legal career in non-profits but was soon elected to the Newark City Council and started his political career in 1998.
+After only four years on the city council, Booker ran for mayor in 2002 but lost.
+He ran again in 2006, having earned a reputation as a champion for the underprivileged and a champion at fundraising, and won.
+As Mayor of Newark, Booker gained national attention, thanks in part to his connections to high-powered celebrities such as Oprah Winfrey and Mark Zuckerberg and because of newsworthy street heroics, such as saving a neighbor from a burning house, saving a dog from the freezing cold and shoveling snow from a constituent's driveway.

-New Jersey Senator Frank Lautenberg died in June of 2013, and Booker won a special election to replace him in October.
+New Jersey Senator Frank Lautenberg died in June 2013, and Booker won a special election to replace him in October.
 He was sworn in as a U.S. Senator on 31 October 2013.
-In 2019, Booker made a formal push to become President of the United States.
+In 2019, Booker formally pushed to become President of the United States.